jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

   4. Stellar Classifications: contains descriptors from the data sources that suggest what class/type of star a given object is, and from what instrument the classification comes from.
 Provides useful groupings by which researchers can analyze subsets of the data.

 ![Data_model_outdated](https://github.com/user-attachments/assets/828c9e5b-3b35-4770-b96a-d36cfe93aa65)
+> A screenshot of the semantic model as it exists within Power BI.
 <br/><br/>

 ## Executive Summary